mvanthoor/rustic/readme.md

 # Included binaries, supported platforms

-There are several binaries supplied in the Rustic Alpha 1 release.
-For Windows, a generic 32-bit binary is supplied.
-As most Linux distributions have dropped 32-bit support (or are in the process of doing so), only 64-binaries are included.
-As long as the Raspberry Pi OS is not yet officially 64-bit, only a 32-bit version that runs on the Buster release is supplied.
+There are several binaries supplied in each Rustic release.
+For Windows, a generic 32-bit binary is included.
+I have not spent time looking into compiling a 32-bit binary for Linux, as many major distributions have dropped 32-bit support, or are in the process of doing so.
+As long as the Raspberry Pi OS is not yet officially 64-bit, only a 32-bit version that runs on the Buster release (or newer) is supplied.

-The Windows binaries have been tested on Windows 10, but will probably also work on Windows 8.x or 7, as long as the correct C++ Redistributables are installed.
+The Windows binaries have been tested on Windows 10, but will probably also work on Windows 8.x or 7.

 The Linux binaries have been created on Debian 8 Stable ("Jessie"), and tested on Debian 9 and 10 Stable.
-They should run on any Debian-based installateion that has the library versions of Debian 8 stable or newer installed.
+They should run on any Debian-based installateion that has the library versions of Debian 8 Stable or newer installed.
 To my regret I don't have the time or the resources to provide lots of binaries for other versions of Linux; I only ever use Debian Stable.
 If you wish to run Rustic on a different distribution (if it